Why Concrete Temperature Testing Is Important During Extreme Weather

 The Five Phases of Heat Evolution in Concrete

 Heat evolution in concrete is a very complex and extensively researched topic.
-To simplify this process, the heat evolution over time can be separated into five distinguished phases.
+To simplify this process, heat evolution over time can be separated into five distinct phases.
 The heat profile can change depending on the type of cement.
 Typical hydration for Type I cement is graphically represented in the figure below.